 - Private bookings

-Community halotherapy sessions will be offered at four scheduled times per day in the salt cave.
+Community halotherapy sessions will be offered at 1-3 scheduled times per day in the salt cave.
 Appointments are highly recommended.
 Sit back & relax in zero-gravity recliners inside of the salt cave for whole-body relaxation as you breathe in a super-fine, medical-grade salt particulate in the air that has been finely crushed & ground by a halogenerator.

 Salt Cave Yoga Workshops

 Experiencing yoga in our salt cave will bring a sweetness to your practice.
 Both Yin and Restorative practices will be offered in the cave setting.
-You’ll feeling even more refreshed, centered, and energized after your practice.
+You’ll feel even more refreshed, centered, and energized after your practice.
 There is something to be said about being surrounded by nature and what it brings to the relaxation response in our bodies.
 The warmth of the infrared heated Himalayan salt floor makes it even more enjoyable.